New Year’s resolution: 'How Not to Diet' author on trick to successful weight loss

 Continue Reading Below

-Online learning company GoSkills revealed that the top two most popular New Year’s resolutions include exercising more and losing weight, but only 46% of people with resolutions were successful.
+Online learning company GoSkills revealed that the top two most popular New Year’s resolutions include exercising more and losing weight, but only 46 percent of people with resolutions were successful.
 So what makes the pursuit so difficult?

 Dr. Michael Greger, author of “How Not to Diet,” told FOX Business' Maria Bartiromo that losing weight just won’t happen with poor eating.